The two most common kinds of A.A. meetings are:

 These meetings are limited to alcoholics and those who think or know they have a problem with drinking.
 They provide an opportunity for members to relate their experiences with one another on problems related to drinking patterns and attempts to achieve stable sobriety.
 They also permit detailed discussion of various elements in the recovery program.

-To find meetings near click - North-East-Wales-July 2014
+To find meetings near click - North-East-Wales-August 2014

 If alcohol is costing you more than money, then call us today in complete confidence on